rediet-getnet/ECG-Signal-Viewer-and-Annotation-Tool/README.md

 show_current_signal(): Displays the current ECG signal on the GUI.

 save_results(): Saves the selected rhythm, morphology, and timestamp to a CSV file.

+## Troubleshooting

+* No signals displayed: Ensure that the selected folder contains ECG files and that the correct signal extension is chosen.

+* No response when selecting a signal: Check that the file format is compatible and contains valid ECG data.

+#Future Improvements

+* Support for additional signal processing techniques (e.g., wavelet transforms).

+* Enhanced error handling for unsupported file formats.

+*Ability to display more detailed information about the selected signal.